azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 }
 ```

-### Step 3 - Find the newly created node in GraphiQL
+### Find the newly created node in GraphiQL

 Restart Gatsby and it will create our new `Joke` nodes.
 Before trying to query in Gatsby, it is always a good idea to first explore your data with the GraphiQL interface.
-It should be running on `http://localhost:8000/___graphql`.
+It should be running on [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql).

 On the upper right hand side of the GraphiQL interface click `< Docs` and scroll down until you see the `joke` node as pictured below.